awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `great_circle_distance(latitude1, longitude1, latitude2, longitude2)`<a name="geospatial-functions-list-v2-great-circle-distance"></a>

-Returns, as a double, the great\-circle distance between two points on Earth’s surface in kilometers\.
+Returns, as a double, the great\-circle distance between two points on Earth's surface in kilometers\.
 Example:

 ```
 SELECT great_circle_distance(36.12, -86.67, 33.94, -118.40)